catatsuy/cache/README.md

 ### Expiration Support

 The `WriteHeavyCacheExpired` and `ReadHeavyCacheExpired` caches provide expiration functionality, allowing you to specify a duration for each cache entry.
+Both expose `GetWithExpireStatus` to read a value together with its expiration status.

 #### WriteHeavyCacheExpired Example